 Interest Rates

-While the Federal Reserve’s efforts to combat inflation through aggressive interest rate hikes have resulted in the highest borrowing costs in over a decade, it should be noted that interest rates reached their highest point in October 1981 when they peaked at 18.63%, according to the Freddie Mac.
+While the Federal Reserve’s efforts to combat inflation through aggressive interest rate hikes have resulted in the highest borrowing costs in over a decade, it should be noted that interest rates reached their highest point in October 1981 when they peaked at 18.63%, according to Freddie Mac.

 Credit Card Debt